xi/git-tickets/README.md

 ### Why are there no threaded discussions?
 Even github has them!

 Github does not have threaded discussions in general.
-However, you can comment code lines in pull requests, which results in somthing very similar to threads.
+However, you can comment code lines in pull requests, which results in something very similar to threads.

 Unfortunately, it is quite hard to represent threads in a human readable plain text file.
-You may use the `In-Reply-To` header, but I belive that extensive quoting should be sufficient for most cases.
+You may use the `In-Reply-To` header, but I believe that extensive quoting should be sufficient for most cases.

-### When the zombie apocalypse starts and the github engineers are among the first victims (god behold!) and github goes down imidiately, will this be our saviour?
+### When the zombie apocalypse starts and the github engineers are among the first victims (god behold!) and github goes down immediately, will this be our saviour?

 Yes.